What are circadian rhythms?

 Does the body make and keep its own circadian rhythms?

-Circadian rhythms can influence sleep-wake cycles, hormone release, body temperature and other important bodily functions.
-They have been linked to various sleep disorders, such as insomnia.
-Abnormal circadian rhythms have also been associated with obesity, diabetes, depression, bipolar disorder and seasonal affective disorder.
+Yes.
+Circadian rhythms can influence sleep-wake cycles, hormone release, eating habits and digestion, body temperature, and other important bodily functions.
+Biological clocks that run fast or slow can result in disrupted or abnormal circadian rhythms.
+Irregular rhythms have been linked to various chronic health conditions, such as sleep disorders, obesity, diabetes, depression, bipolar disorder, and seasonal affective disorder.

 How are circadian rhythms related to sleep?

-Circadian rhythms are important in determining human sleep patterns.
-The body's master clock, or SCN, controls the production of melatonin, a hormone that makes you sleepy.
-Since it is located just above the optic nerves, which relay information from the eyes to the brain, the SCN receives information about incoming light.
+Circadian rhythms help determine our sleep patterns.
+The body’s master clock, or SCN, controls the production of melatonin, a hormone that makes you sleepy.
+It receives information about incoming light from the optic nerves, which relay information from the eyes to the brain.
 When there is less light—like at night—the SCN tells the brain to make more melatonin so you get drowsy.
+Researchers are studying how shift work as well as exposure to light from mobile devices during the night may alter circadian rhythms and sleep-wake cycles.

 How are circadian rhythms related to jet lag?

-Jet lag occurs when travelers suffer from disrupted circadian rhythms.
-When you pass through different time zones, your body's clock will be different from your wristwatch.
-For example, if you fly in an airplane from California to New York, you "lose" 3 hours of time.
-So when you wake up at 7:00 a.m., your body still thinks it's 4:00 a.m., making you feel groggy and disoriented.
-Your body's clock will eventually reset itself, but this often takes a few days.
+People get jet lag when travel disrupts their circadian rhythms.
+When you pass through different time zones, your biological clocks will be different from the local time.
+For example, if you fly east from California to New York, you “lose” 3 hours.
+When you wake up at 7:00 a.m. on the east coast, your biological clocks are still running on west coast time, so you feel the way you might feel at 4:00 a.m.
+Your biological clocks will reset, but this often takes a few days.

 How do researchers study circadian rhythms?

-Scientists can learn about circadian rhythms by studying humans or by using model organisms that have similar "clock" genes.
-Basic researchers doing these experiments can control the subject's environment by altering light and dark periods and then look for changes in gene activity or other molecular signals.
+Scientists learn about circadian rhythms by studying humans or by using organisms with similar biological clock genes, including fruit flies and mice.
+Researchers doing these experiments can control the subject’s environment by altering light and dark periods.
+Then they look for changes in gene activity or other molecular signals.
+This research helps us understand how biological clocks work and keep time.